 You won’t be copying anyone, yet it may just be the perfect nudge to get those creative juices flowing.
-A similar name is a fine way to go.

-8. Try Alliteration
+6. Try Using Alliteration

 - the occurrence of the same letter or sound at the beginning of adjacent or closely connected words.

 - “the alliteration of ‘sweet birds sang’”

 You may not realize it but I bet you use alliteration in your day-to-day life without even realizing it.

 It has an almost musical quality that allows a sentence to flow fluidly from one word to the next and is incredibly addictive.

 Try alliteration when coming up with your blog name, by using the same letter for each word in your name.

 A few ideas could be, “Business Blogging Basics” or “Blogging Blues Busters” – you can probably come up with something much more awesome than me, I’m sure!